(I)

 Sylvia still doesn’t know that Jacques has been living many lives for quite some time, his current one the shadow of a shadow of a man called Ramón Mercader.

 Téllez has seen enough for a day, and his nerves are aching for relief.
-He later writes how his smoking habit got him expelled from the hospital: Out in the courtyard, his mask removed, a familiar voice from behind asks, or rather pleads “Güero, for god’s sake, you will get us all fired.
-Please leave!”
+He would later write how his smoking habit got him expelled from the hospital: Out in the courtyard, his mask removed, a voice from behind asks, or rather pleads “Güero, for god’s sake!
+You will get us both fired.
+Please leave at once!”

-Jesús Galindo, then commander of the Secret Service (and friend), escorts Eduardo Téllez off the premises.
+It is Jesús Galindo, then commander of the Secret Service (and friend).
+Jesús is not in the mood of waiting; Téllez finishes his cigar on the street.

 Photo: Family archive, but probably by Enrique Díaz.
 Tellez at the back.
 Mercader on the bed.
 My grandfather is the doctor.